June 28, 2017

 Minimum Mandatory Sentencing Back for Non-Violent Federal Drug Offenders

-Just as Pennsylvania legislators weigh reinstatement of mandatory minimum sentences for certain drug offenses, U.S. Attorney General Jeff Sessions has ordered prosecutors to pursue the “most serious” provable offense in federal drug cases.
+Just as Pennsylvania legislators weigh reinstatement of mandatory minimum sentencing for certain drug offenses, U.S. Attorney General Jeff Sessions has ordered prosecutors to pursue the “most serious” provable offense in federal drug cases.

 Sessions’ directive was a sharp turnaround from the policy set by his predecessor Eric Holder, who asked that prosecutors avoid filing charges that imposed mandatory minimums against non-violent drug offenders.